Barbara Radziwiłł: Political struggle for recognition

 After the sejm, Sigismund and Barbara entered Kraków on 13 February 1549.
 In Wawel, Barbara enjoyed a luxurious lifestyle and expensive gifts.
 In May 1549, she received large territories in the Trakai Voivodeship, including Kaunas Castle, Rumšiškės, Alytus, Merkinė, Nemunaitis, Birštonas, Žiežmariai, Stakliškės, Karmėlava, Vilkija, Skirsnemunė, Veliuona, Darsūniškis.
 While she had immense influence on Sigismund Augustus, she showed no interest in politics unlike her ambitious cousin Mikołaj "the Black" Radziwiłł and brother Mikołaj "the Red" Radziwiłł.
 While they worked with her husband to secure her the Polish crown, she made no gestures to win support from the nobles or favor from the people.
 When a compromise solution was offered – recognize Barbara as Sigismund Augustus' wife but not to crown her as Queen of Poland – Sigismund Augustus refused because that would cast a doubt on legitimacy of any future children.
 In summer 1549, to protect himself from a possible armed rebellion, Sigismund Augustus concluded an alliance with Ferdinand, King of Hungary, leaving his sister Isabella Jagiellon to fend for herself in the succession disputes in the Kingdom of Hungary.
-To convince Primate Mikołaj Dzierzgowski to coronate his wife, Sigismund issued an edict prohibiting heresy, that would target protestants.
 He also worked to threaten, bribe, or otherwise persuade Polish nobles not to oppose the marriage.
 His mother and one of the most vocal opponents, dowager Queen Bona Sforza, left the court and moved to Mazovia.

+Coronation

+During next sejm in May–July 1550, Polish nobility was not questioning anymore the validity of the royal marriage and Barbara was recognized as the King's legitimate wife.
+Therefore, while neither the sejm nor the senate gave an explicit permission, she was crowned as Queen of Poland on 7 December 1550 in Wawel Cathedral by Primate Mikołaj Dzierzgowski.

+Dzierzgowski was an ally of Bona and was reluctant to recognize the new Queen.
+Sigismund managed to obtain recognition of his marriage by Vatican, and Pope Julius III in late 1550 called the Polish bishops to coronate Barbara.
+However, his order proved to be unnecessary, as the King had been able to make Dzierzgowski agree to crown his wife, before the envoy from Rome arrived to Poland.
+It was once thought that an edict prohibiting heresy, that would target protestants, issued by Sigsmund, was primary created to endear the Primate's favour for the royal pair.
+However, though winning over Dzierzgowski to Barbara's cause might have played some part, it appears the new law was mainly a result of civil disorder caused by some Protestant nobles.